1234zou/MOKIT/README.md

 Installation
 ------------
 You can choose one of the four options shown below to install MOKIT on Linux or MacOS, and they are for full functionalities.
-If you only want the utility `frag_guess_wfn`, see [here](https://jeanwsr.gitlab.io/mokit-doc-mdbook/chap2-2.html#223-only-want-frag_guess_wfn) for an even easier way to install.
+If you only want the utility `frag_guess_wfn` or other binary utilities, like `fch2mkl`, see [here](https://jeanwsr.gitlab.io/mokit-doc-mdbook/chap2-2.html#223-only-want-frag_guess_wfn) for an even easier way to install.
 Pre-built `Windows OS` executables for a few utilities are provided in [Releases](https://gitlab.com/jxzou/mokit/-/releases).
 But they are outdated compared with master branch, and there's no way to use full functionality on Windows.

 ### Option 1: Install from conda (for Linux only)